 With its abundance of parks, playgrounds, and wildlife reserves, Canberra provides endless opportunities for outdoor fun.
 Climb through giant acorns, see miniature buildings from around the globe, or spot furry friends at reserves just 45 minutes from the city.

 The National Arboretum Canberra

-Boundless Playground in Kings Park, just off Kings Avenue Bridge
+Boundless Playground – Kings Park, Parkes

+Boundless is Canberra’s first all-abilities playground.
 The fully secured playground has a massive fort, a glider, a maze, giant swings and even water cannons.
 Ramp access, low swings and loads of sensory features are throughout the playground making it inclusive for all ages and abilities.

 Commonwealth Park and Tunnel Playground – Albert St, Parkes

 This park is home to interesting sculptures, hidden walks and ponds as well as lots of perfect picnic spots with BBQ facilities available.
 It’s also the home of Floriade in Spring.
 Kids can crawl through stone tunnels, feeling the excitement of exploring hidden passageways.